-Step-climbing the shoes are light enough to not get in the way of your stride.
-The cushioning is limited and the grip is very effective, long-term test will reveal if these are appropriate for stair climbing for continuous use, but for now I am definitely happy to take these out for more flights of stairs.
+When it comes to climbing up steps, the shoes are light enough not to get in the way of your stride.
+The cushioning is limited and the grip is very effective.